alexandrengau/GaussianMixture_GAN/README.md

 # Gaussian Mixture GAN - DataLabAssignement2

-## IASD Master 2023/2024 - PSL Research University
+## IASD Master Program 2023/2024 - PSL Research University

 ### About this project

-This project is the second homework assignment for the DataLab class of the IASD Master 2023/2024, at PSL Research University (Université PSL).
+This project is the second homework assignment for the Data Science Lab class of the IASD (Artificial Intelligence, Systems and Data) Master Program 2023/2024, at PSL Research University (Université PSL).

+*The project achieved the following objectives:*
+- Improved the digit generation of the MNIST dataset by employing Gaussian Mixture Generative Adversarial Networks (GM-GAN) in unsupervised learning scenarios, expanding on a well-optimized vanilla GAN.
+- Established a strong baseline with the vanilla GAN through meticulous hyperparameter adjustments, providing valuable insights for refining a static GM-GAN.
+- Generated a more diverse set of aesthetically pleasing digits at a higher frequency using the final Gaussian Mixture model and recommended hyperparameters identified through the tuning analysis.

+## General information

 The report can be viewed in the [report.pdf](report.pdf) file.
 It answers to the instructions given in the [assignment_2_slides_instructions.pdf](assignment_2_slides_instructions.pdf) file provided by the professors.

-The rest of the instructions can be found here :
+The rest of the instructions can be found below.
+If you want to copy and recreate this project, or test it for yourself, some important information to know.

 **generate.py**
 Use the file *generate.py* to generate 10000 samples of MNIST in the folder samples.